Turbinicarpus schmiedickeanus (Boed.) Buxb. & Backeb.

 How to Grow and Care

 Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering is "never water when the soil is still damp."
+When it comes to watering, the golden rule is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
 Watering should commence in the spring, depending upon the weather conditions at the time.
 The plants should initially be given a light spray to gently encourage them into growth.